tea cup served at afternoon tea at one of the best tea rooms in greenwich ct

 Breakfast at our Tea Room

-Cady’s Tea Room is where Stanton House Inn guests enjoy breakfast (in the dining room or patio on the same grounds).
+Cady’s Tea Room is where our guests enjoy breakfast (in the dining room or patio on the same grounds).
+It’s a top spot to enjoy breakfast in Greenwich, CT (though we may be biased).

 Want to learn more about our Greenwich, Connecticut, Tea Room?